Real-time AV processor.

 - Projector stacking — master + slave (two devices required), alignment plus image / tone-map division.

-- Subtitle management — OCR captures subtitles burned into the letterbox bars and surfaces them over the visible image.
+- Subtitle management — OCR reads subtitles burned into letterbox bars and surfaces them over the visible image.

-- 3D LUT — 2³ to 65³ files; multiple LUTs loaded per frame's ADL level, interpolated between them.
+- 3D LUT — 2³ to 65³ files, with support for multiple LUTs loaded based on frame ADL level (interpolation inbetween).

 - Keystone correction — 8-point, barrel + pincushion, general alignment, sub-pixel precision.